Tijani Belaïd: Club Africain

 On 7 July 2014, Belaïd joined Tunisian side Club Africain, signing a two-year contract.

 CS Sfaxien

 After losing Moncer, Maâloul and Ajayi this summer, CS Sfaxien begins to fill up.
 In this context, the club carried out a fine contract by signing Tijani Belaïd.
 The 28-year-old midfielder was free since leaving Club Africain, where he refused to renew his contract.
 After having passed his medical successfully, the Tunisian international is committed for a remarkable season.
 On 2 January 2017, he mutually solved his contract with the club.

 Veria

-On 17 January 2017, Veria officially announced the capture of French-born Tunisian international attacking midfielder Tijani Belaïd until the end of 2016-17 season for an undisclosed fee.
+On 17 January 2017, Veria officially announced the signing of Tijani Belaïd until the end of 2016-17 season for an undisclosed fee.

 Sriwijaya

 On 26 April 2017, Belaïd joined Sriwijaya on a one-year contract.

 Alay Osh

 In March 2021, Belaïd signed for Kyrgyz Premier League club Alay Osh.

 International career

 Belaïd was called up for the Tunisian under-17 team.
 In September 2005 he received his first and only call-up to France under-19 for a training camp.
 He received a call from the Tunisia national team, making his debut in 2006.